Organ Donation and Transplantation

 If I need an organ or tissue transplant, what do I need to do?

 If you need a transplant, you need to get on the national waiting list.
 To get on the list, you need to visit a transplant hospital.
-To find a transplant hospital near you, visit the United Network for Organ Sharing (UNOS) website (www.unos.org).
-Every transplant hospital in the United States is a UNOS member.
+To find a transplant hospital near you, visit the Scientific Registry of Transplant Recipients (SRTR) and use the search function on the top of the page.

-The transplant hospital's doctors will examine you and decide if you are a good transplant candidate.
-In addition to criteria developed for some organ types by UNOS, each transplant hospital has its own criteria for accepting candidates for transplant.
+The transplant hospital's multi-disciplinary team will evaluate you and decide if you are a suitable transplant candidate.
+In addition to criteria developed for some organ types by United Network of Organ Sharing (UNOS), each transplant hospital has its own criteria for accepting candidates for transplant.

 If the hospital's transplant team determines that you are a good transplant candidate, they will add you to the national waiting list.
 You can get on the waiting list at more than one transplant hospital, and UNOS policies do permit "multiple listing."
 However, be sure to check each transplant hospital's guidelines about who will be the primary care provider.

 Next, you wait.
-There's no way to know how long you will wait to receive a donor organ.
+There's no way to know how long you’ll wait to receive a donor organ.
 Your name will be added to the pool of names.
 When an organ becomes available, all the patients in the pool are assessed to determine compatibility.

 What organization actually manages the distribution of organs?
 What is the process to receive an organ or tissue?